rocketweb-fed/magento2-theme-prime/README.md

 * Bunch of handy mixins
 * and more...

+> If you want easier front-end development with automatic less/js linting, compilation and more checkout our [magento2-gulfile](https://github.com/rocketweb-fed/magento2-gulpfile).

 ## Installation
 Install using Composer
 ```
 $ composer require rocketweb/theme-frontend-prime
 ```

-Theme comes bundled with two modules: UiCore and CheckoutEnhancement.
+Theme package comes bundled with two modules: UiCore and CheckoutEnhancement.
 You'll need to install them using Magento CLI:
 ```
 $ bin/magento module:enable RocketWeb_UiCore
 $ bin/magento module:enable RocketWeb_CheckoutEnhancement